Whether you want a fun DIY project or a quick fix for a small apartment, we have a solution. Here is how to tuck that board away in style.

 Pros

-- Easy to remove and replace.
+- Simple: Easy to find and install.

 Cons